cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/order-of-enforcement.md

 # Order of enforcement

 With Cloudflare Gateway, you can [enable and configure](/cloudflare-one/policies/filtering/initial-setup/) any combination of DNS, network, and HTTP policies.

+## Priority between policy builders

 Gateway applies your policies in the following order:

 1. DNS
 2. HTTP